Nitjsefnie/Stratz-Scraper/README.md

 - `GET /`: Renders the user interface template and exposes a local-only seeding form when the request originates from localhost.【F:app.py†L44-L58】【F:templates/index.html†L1-L67】
 - `POST /task`: Returns the next unit of work.
 While any account has unfinished hero statistics, workers receive `fetch_hero_stats` tasks.
 Only after every player is marked complete for hero stats do workers receive `discover_matches` tasks.
 Assignments are persisted in the `players` table so a task can be safely retried if a worker crashes.【F:app.py†L60-L115】
+- `POST /tasks/bulk`: Accepts a token count from the client, leases up to 50 tasks per token in a single transaction, and returns them as a batch to minimize assignment round-trips.【F:stratz_scraper/web/app.py†L515-L563】
 - `POST /task/reset`: Releases a task back into the queue.
 Hero tasks clear any partial hero rows, discovery tasks re-open the player for future crawling, and unknown task types simply clear the assignment flag.【F:app.py†L117-L152】
 - `POST /submit`: Accepts either hero statistics or discovery payloads.
 Hero submissions upsert per-hero performance, update the leaderboard, and flip the player's `hero_done` flag.
 Discovery submissions insert any newly found accounts (with incremented depth) and mark the submitting account's discovery phase as complete.【F:app.py†L154-L222】
+- `POST /submit/bulk`: Processes an array of completed tasks in one request, applying the same hero and discovery logic while recording durations for each assignment.【F:stratz_scraper/web/app.py†L565-L642】
 - `GET /progress`: Reports total players along with counts of accounts that have completed hero statistics and discovery.
 The UI displays both numbers side by side.【F:app.py†L224-L241】【F:static/js/app.js†L216-L226】
 - `GET /seed`: Local-only endpoint for inserting a contiguous range of seed accounts at depth 0.【F:app.py†L243-L270】
 - `GET /best`: Returns the current leaderboard of best performers per hero.【F:app.py†L272-L277】